 She also loves to read.
 Every night at bedtime, I go to tell her good night, and she looks up from the book she's reading, and says, "I know, I know: it's bedtime.
 Just let me finish this chapter."
 Which really means, "I'd really like to finish this book, so say 'goodnight' and be on your way...wait, where' my hug?".

+When I saw this Whiff of Joy Stamp (Melinda reading book), I knew it would be perfect for her!
 The sentiment "Just One More Chapter" is computer generated and printed on vellum.
 I used some Floral Elegance digi-download paper from Gina K., which went perfectly with our yellow theme even though they are darker yellows (Anastasia says to me, "I've been kind of in a yellow ochre mood lately, and I don't know why...").
 Added a few sparkly swirls (you're never too old for sparkles...even if you are a teenager), and gorgeous satin ribbon with some butterflies hanging down (because Anastasia is my yellow butterfly!).

 And the inside of Miss Yellow's card: